 The significance of NAD+-dependent signalling for NAD homeostasis has long been underestimated.
 However, it has now been established that inhibition of NAD biosynthesis in mammalian cells leads to a rapid decline in NAD concentration suggesting that NAD+-dependent signalling consumes substantial amounts of NAD (Ref?), that is why we later refer to them as NAD-consuming reactions.
 As it has been shown that NAD concentrations change in a circadian manner (Nakahata et al., 2009; Ramsey et al., 2009), the cellular NAD-pool is turned over at least once per day.
 To maintain the NAD concentration at physiological levels, NAD biosynthesis needs to proceed at an equally rapid rate.
 Imbalances in NAD-homeostasis have been linked to various, in particular, ageing-related diseases such as diabetes, neurodegenerative disorders and cancer (Chiarugi et al., 2012; Verdin, 2015).
 Various recent studies have demonstrated impressive health benefits of dietary supplementation with intermediates of NAD biosynthesis including NMN and nicotinamide riboside, NR (Belenky et al., 2007).
 Apparently, the exploitation of NAD biosynthetic routes, in addition to the use of nicotinamide as precursor (Fig. 1), results in increased NAD concentrations that stimulate NAD-dependent signalling processes, in particular, protein deacetylation by sirtuins.

 In mammals, NAD biosynthesis predominantly relies on nicotinamide (Bogan and Brenner, 2008), a form of vitamin B3, as precursor.
 In the first step, Nam is converted to the mononucleotide, NMN by Nam phosphoribosyltransferase (NamPRT) using phosphoribosylpyrophosphate (PRPP) as co-substrate.
 The key role of this enzyme is related to the nature of NAD-dependent signalling reactions, namely, that in all these reactions Nam is cleaved off and potentially lost.
-If the released Nam were not recycled into NAD biosynthesis, humans would require a much higher daily vitamin B3 intake than the 15mg that are the current daily recommendation ().
+If the released Nam were not recycled into NAD biosynthesis, humans would require a much higher daily vitamin B3 intake than the 15mg that are the current daily recommendation (ref).
 The nearly complete recycling of Nam is achieved by an extraordinary high affinity of NamPRT to Nam, the Km being in the low nM range (Burgos and Schramm, 2008).
 Despite the importance of its salvage, Nam can also be marked for excretion by methylation.
 Indeed, the presence of nicotinamide N-methyltransferase (NNMT) in vertebrates (Gossmann et al., 2012) is among the most enigmatic and counterintuitive features of NAD metabolism.
 Why is there one enzyme (NamPRT) seemingly optimized to recycle even the faintest amounts of Nam back into NAD synthesis, while at the same time there is another one (NNMT) that seems to have no metabolic function other than to remove Nam from NAD metabolism?
 This puzzle becomes even more intriguing when considering that the majority of lower organisms and plants deaminated Nam to nicotinic acid (NA) before it can enter NAD biosynthesis via the Preiss-Handler pathway (Fig. 1).
 Previous phylogenetic analysis show that the two Nam recycling pathways are both ancestral showing a scattered distribution in bacteria (Gazzaniga et al., 2009).
 In contrast, NNMT has so far only been found in animals (Gossmann et al., 2012).
 But analysis of the eukaryotic evolution pathway evolution has previously been limited by the low number of available genome sequences.
 A comprehensive evolutionary analysis is, however, needed to fully understand the phylogeny of NAD metabolism, in particular, Nam metabolizing enzymes and their relationship to signalling pathways.